espressif/esp-adf/examples/advanced_examples/multi-room/README.md

 To exit the serial monitor, type ``Ctrl-]``.

-See the Getting Started Guide for full steps to configure and use  [ESP-IDF Programming Guide](https://docs.espressif.com/projects/esp-idf/en/release-v4.2/esp32/index.html) to build projects.
+See [ESP-IDF Programming Guide](https://docs.espressif.com/projects/esp-idf/en/release-v4.2/esp32/index.html) for full steps to configure and build an ESP-IDF project.

-## How to use the Example
+## How to Use the Example

 ### Example Functionality

 - Prepare some audio boards, load and run the example on all of them.
 - After all the boards are in `Slave start searching` mode, press the `PLAY/REC` button on one of the boards to start Multi-Room Music playback.

-### Example Logs
+### Example Log

 - Slave start searching
 ```c